jmonto55/Biotech-Conference---CP1/README.md

 # 🔬 Biotech-Conference<a name="about-project"></a>

-This project is a biotechnology conference web where you can see all the information about the event
+This project is a biotechnology conference web where you can see all the information about the event.

 ## 🛠 Built With <a name="built-with"></a>